grandstaish/paperparcel/README.md

 I've annotated each important part with a comment and a number, let's look at each of these one by one:

-**1)** This is how you register your custom adapter with the compiler — just by annotating this class, generated code will now use this type adapter for any `UUID` field.
+**1)** This is how you register your custom adapter with the compiler — just by annotating this class, generated code will now use `UuidAdapter` when reading and writing `UUID` fields.

 **2)** Rather than implementing `TypeAdapter` directly, it may be convienient to extend `AbstractAdapter` instead.
 This is a base implementation of `TypeAdapter` handles null checking for you.